RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 - For exhibition catalogue with no author or editor, begin with title of exhibition.

-Author’s Family Name, Author’s Given Name.
+{.hanging-indent}Author’s Family Name, Author’s Given Name.
 Year of Publication. *Title: Subtitle.* Place of Publication: Publisher’s Name.
-Published in conjunction with an exhibition of the same title, exhibition date.
+Published in conjunction with an exhibition of the same title, exhibition date. {/.hanging-indent}

 > {.hanging-indent}Achaintre, Caroline, Elizabeth Price, George Shaw, and Kirsty Ogg, eds.
 2017. *Bloomberg's New Contemporaries 2017.* London: New Contemporaries 1988 Ltd. Published in conjunction with an exhibition of the same title, held at BALTIC Centre for Contemporary Art, Baltic 39, 29 Sep-26 Nov 2017, and Block 336, 27 Jan-3 Mar 2018. {/.hanging-indent}
 > {.hanging-indent}*Chaos & Order: 120 Year of Collecting at RMIT*.
 2018.
 Melbourne: RMIT Gallery, 2018.
 Published in conjunction with the exhibition of the same title, held at RMIT Gallery, 12 Apr-9 Jun 2018. {/.hanging-indent}